MDX-1097

-MDX-1097 (formerly called IST-1097, now called KappaMab) is a monoclonal antibody therapy that in 2023 has been assessed in a Phase IIb clinical trial in conjunction with lenalidomide and dexamethasone as a treatment for multiple myeloma, a type of white blood cell cancer.
-MDX-1097 was originally developed by scientists at Immune System Therapeutics Ltd. In 2015, Haemalogix Ltd acquired the rights to MDX-1097 and are taking it through clinical testing.
+MDX-1097 (formerly called IST-1097, now called KappaMab) is a monoclonal antibody therapy being developed by the Australian biotechnology company HaemaLogiX Ltd for the treatment of multiple myeloma.
+In 2023, results were reported from a Phase IIb trial (AMaRC 01-16) assessing KappaMab alone and in combination with lenalidomide and low-dose dexamethasone in relapsed or refractory kappa light chain-restricted multiple myeloma, a type of white blood cell cancer.

 Development

 Originally, a mouse (murine) antibody was used for initial experiments.
 This murine monoclonal antibody, called K-1-21, was raised against purified human kappa Bence Jones proteins (BJP).
 K-1-21 was shown to be specific for a cell-surface antigen that was named kappa myeloma antigen (KMA).
 KMA was found on malignant B cells (plasma cells) isolated from the bone marrow of patients with kappa restricted multiple myeloma (kMM), lymphoma and Waldenström macroglobulinemia.
 KMA was also detected in cell culture on the surface of human myeloma cell lines derived from patients with kappa restricted myeloma (kHMCLs).
 The K-1-21 antibody was re-named mKap.

 The next step was to produce an antibody for use in humans that was based on the murine version.
 The heavy and light chain variable region genes (VH and Vk) of MDX-1097 were isolated from mKap hybridoma cells using recombinant DNA methodologies.
 MDX-1097, a chimeric (murine plus human) monoclonal antibody, was manufactured according by Medarex Inc. (subsidiary of Bristol-Myers Squibb).
 MDX-1097 has retained the specificity and affinity observed for mKap.
 MDX-1097 has been used in the clinical trials described below, as well as in vitro studies.